OnlineGuruDev127/TS-Test/README.md

 # Introduction

 Hi, How are you?
-I am Takeo Suzuki from Japan who applied to this React Native developer position and wrote test code with React Native and Typescript, Firebase upon requirement.
+I am Takeo Suzuki from Japan and I developed your test project with React Native and Typescript, Firebase upon requirement.

 ## How to build and run iOS app